Isobel Wylie Hutchison: Alaska

 The boat was delayed in Dawson.
-Always ready to climb mountains, while here she tackled the Dome (1500 ft) with Harry Lester, a Mountie whom she had met on board the Casca.
+Always ready to climb mountains, while here, she tackled the Dome (1500 ft) with Harry Lester, a Mountie whom she had met on board the Casca.
 She also met several local botanists, who told her what plants to collect and where to get them.

 She was advised to send all her luggage to Aklavik, as the Anyox, which she had hoped to catch, had been damaged.
 She arrived at Fort Yukon at midnight, where she was met by friends of people she had met on board.
-She went to Tenana and then Nenana as the next boat was running late.
+She went to Tenana and then Nenana, as the next boat was running late.
 Vilhjalmur Stefansson, an Arctic explorer whom she had already met, pointed out that she would not be able to complete her journey unless she speeded up by flying to Nome.
 She had over 360 kg of luggage, meaning the flight cost her $250.
 She enjoyed the flight, as it was only her second, but she had to land at Nulato overnight before arriving at Nome next day.

-In a short time Hutchison made friends amongst the leading citizens of Nome.
-She ate in local restaurants, and acquired much useful information.
-The repaired Anyox could not pick her up at Nome because of thick ice, and there were no other large ships on which she could travel, meaning she was forced to spend five weeks in Nome.
+In a short time, Hutchison made friends amongst the leading citizens of Nome.
+She ate in local restaurants and acquired much useful information.
+The repaired Anyox could not pick her up at Nome because of thick ice, and no other large ships were available on which she could travel, meaning she was forced to spend five weeks in Nome.
 She met a local botanist, Charles Thornton, who helped her to collect 200 of the 278 local plants.